-(1) The application is generally compliant to the reconfiguring a lot (boundary realignment) and associated operational works code, flood hazard overlay code, bushfire hazard overlay code

-- and natural features and resources overlay code.
-Parts of the codes are not applicable to the application as there is an existing domestic dwelling with characteristics of the site remaining the same. - (2) A more comprehensive assessment against the performance outcome has been completed, however in summary, due to the location of the proposed building being separated from other dwellings and boundaries of the site, the proposal would comply with the relevant performance outcome. - (3) As the Council's assessment is limited to the performance outcomes, any conditions must only relate to those assessment benchmarks
+- (1) The application is generally compliant to the rural zone code, flood hazard overlay code, bushfire hazard overlay code and natural features and resources overlay code.
+Parts of the codes are not applicable to the application as it is an existing domestic dwelling with characteristics of the site remaining the same. - (2) A more comprehensive assessment against the performance outcome is in the attached table, however in summary, the proposal can comply with the relevant performance outcome. - (3) As the Council's assessment is limited to the performance outcomes, any conditions must only relate to those assessment benchmarks.

-4.3.3 Reconfiguring a lot (boundary realignment) and associated operational works code
+4.3.3 Reconfiguring a lot (boundary realignment) and associated operational works

-- (1) The proposal complies with the reconfiguring a lot (boundary realignment) and associated operational works code- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code, specifically- - (c) boundary setbacks and building density are consistent with other developments and rural character in the locality - (d) a safe, lawful and practical access to Beronne Road is available to the lot 2 (with a suitable access existing).
-The additional access location to the south-eastern corner of the lot is to be removed due to driver sight safety. - (e) a safe, lawful and practical access to Beronne Road is available to the lot 8 (with a suitable access existing). - (f) all structures are outside of the mapped MSES area and as such infrastructure will not affect the identified MSES area.
+- (1) The proposal complies with the reconfiguring a lot (boundary realignment) and associated operational works code- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code, specifically- - (c) boundary setbacks and building density are consistent with other developments and rural character in the locality - (d) site is suitably sized to mitigate nuisance and is consistent with expectations for development in the rural zone - (e) a safe, lawful and practical access to Coonambula Road is available to both lots (with a suitable accesses existing). - (f) no additional structures are proposed - (g) all structures are outside of the mapped MSES area and as such infrastructure will not affect the identified MSES area. - (h) Suitable vehicular access and movement areas are provided on site.